The best Prime Day Kindle deals still live

 Kindles are perfect summer vacation companions, offering everything you'd need in a top-notch e-reader.
 They're uber-portable (my Kindle fits in my coat pocket); they're lightweight (far lighter than that hardcover taking up valuable real estate in your carry-on); and you can take them on the plane, to the beach, or in the bathtub, and you won't have to sweat if they get some splashes of water on them (just don't take them swimming).

 Amazon slashed the prices of many e-readers during its Prime Day sale this week.
-Even though Prime Day is now over, you can still find some Kindle discounts available -- though better ones are likely to come around closer to the holidays.
+Even though Prime Day has now ended, you can still find some Kindle discounts available -- though better ones are likely to come around closer to the holidays.
 But if you're looking for an e-reader for yourself or as a gift right now, we found some good options still on sale.

 Also: The best Prime Day deals still live